 The Committee has the sole authority to decide whether to act on a Complaint and to make final determinations regarding each Complaint, subject to the Board’s authority to conduct an appeal as set forth in these Rules.

 After the Committee has determined to proceed with an investigation of allegations set forth in a Complaint, and subsequent to the Committee’s investigation of the allegations set forth in the Complaint, in accordance with Rule R6.1, the Committee shall take any or all of the following actions:

-a. notify all parties in writing that no action is warranted against the ABC Credential Holder;
+a. notify all parties in writing that no Code violations were found and no action is warranted against the ABC Credential Holder;

 b. request that the ABC Credential Holder cease the improper conduct, accept supervision or seek appropriate assistance;